sarbajit1921/Bank_Customer_Behavior-_Retain_Analyssis/README.md

-# 🏦 Bank Customer Churn Analysis
+# Bank Customer Churn Analysis

-A end-to-end data analytics project built to understand *why* bank customers leave — and what can realistically be done to stop it.
-The analysis combines SQL-based exploration with a Power BI dashboard to turn raw customer records into decisions that a retention team could actually act on.

----

-## 📌 Project Overview
+## Project Overview

 Customer churn is one of the most expensive problems a bank quietly ignores until it becomes a crisis.
 Acquiring a new customer costs five to seven times more than keeping an existing one, yet most banks still treat churn as a reactive problem — they notice it after the account is closed.